FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Method

 where $A^{\text{pde}}_{ij} = \calL[\phi_j](\bx_i^{\text{int}})$ is computed in closed form via~\eqref{eq:cyclic}, $A^{\text{bc}}_{ij} = \calB[\phi_j](\bx_i^{\text{bc}})$, and $\lambda > 0$ is a boundary penalty weight.
 The system is solved in a single call: $\bbeta^* = \arg\min_{\bbeta} \norm{\bA\bbeta - \bb}_2^2 = \bA^\dagger \bb$, via QR or SVD factorization.

 This linearity in $\bbeta$ holds for any frozen-feature basis, including PIELM's $\tanh$.
-The advantage of sinusoids is twofold: each entry $\calL[\phi_j](\bx_i)$ is computed analytically without autodiff, and sinusoidal features yield superior spectral accuracy for smooth solutions (demonstrated empirically in \S\ref{sec:experiments}).
+The advantages of sinusoids are: (1)~operator-agnostic assembly---one formula~\eqref{eq:cyclic} for any $\calL$, versus PIELM's manual derivation per operator; (2)~superior spectral accuracy for smooth and oscillatory solutions (\S\ref{sec:experiments}); and (3)~high-fidelity gradients, because derivatives are phase-shifted sinusoids scaled by $\calO(\sigma)$, so gradient errors stay within one order of magnitude of value errors (\S\ref{sec:gradient_accuracy}).
 Algorithm~\ref{alg:solver} summarizes the complete procedure.